 Enriching the quality of life of those living in their own homes in the local community, Resthaven embraced the concept of 'Day Therapy'.
-The Resthaven Paradise Day Therapy Centre opened in March 1980 at 61 Silkes Road, Paradise, co-located with the newly constructed residential aged care home.
-Services offered included physiotherapy, occupational therapy, podiatry and nursing.
+The Resthaven Paradise Day Therapy Centre was formally opened in 1982 by Rev. Kyle Waters.
+Co-located with the residential aged care home at 61 Silkes Road, Paradise, services offered included physiotherapy, occupational therapy, podiatry and nursing.

-A friendly competition between Resthaven Paradise Day Therapy Centre and Aldersgate Residential Aged Care resulted in Paradise winning the ‘Day Centre Perpetual Bowling Trophy’.
-Beyond bowling, the centre offered a vibrant and varied program of activities designed to support wellbeing and social engagement.
-Clients enjoyed indoor bowls, crafts, cooking, oil painting, ceramics and pottery, along with music groups, gardening, and a range of mental, physical and table games.
-Activity groups catered to diverse interests and abilities, ensuring there was something for everyone.
+A friendly competition between Resthaven Paradise Day Therapy Centre and Aldersgate Residential Aged Care saw Paradise take home the ‘Day Centre Perpetual Bowling Trophy’.
+Alongside bowling, clients enjoyed a vibrant program of crafts, cooking, painting, gardening, music, games, and regular outings, supporting wellbeing and social connection.
 Regular outings on the Resthaven bus were also a highlight on the calendar.

 The centre’s hours of operation and catchment area were extended following the closure of the nearby Day Therapy Centre at the North Eastern Community Hospital in December 1988.
 Staffing levels were increased to accommodate the rise in client numbers.
 The growth in demand also led to a significant increase in podiatry appointments, resulting in the podiatry books being closed to new patients.

-To celebrate the 10th anniversary of Resthaven Paradise Community Services, an Open Day was held in March 1990.
+To celebrate the 10th anniversary of the Resthaven Paradise residential aged care home, a campus-wide Open Day was held in March 1990.

 To meet the interests of clients, a kiln room was constructed and completed at the end of February 1991.
 This enabled clients to enjoy pottery activities on site.

-Bowling continued to be a popular activity at the centre, as demonstrated in the ongoing friendly competition with Aldersgate Residential Aged Care.
-To support this activity, staff and volunteers ran a ‘Bottle Stall’ as part of the ‘Super Trading Day’.
-Funds raised were used to purchase new indoor bowl mats, ensuring clients could continue to enjoy the therapy, challenge, and enjoyment that bowling provided.
+Bowling remained a popular activity at the centre, highlighted by the ongoing friendly rivalry with Aldersgate Residential Aged Care.
+To support the program, staff and volunteers operated a ‘Bottle Stall’ during a ‘Super Trading Day’, raising funds to purchase new indoor bowling mats.
+The new equipment helped ensure clients could continue enjoying the social connection, gentle exercise, and friendly competition that bowling offered.

 By June 1993, Resthaven’s 'Hostel Links' program was fully operational at the Resthaven Paradise Day Therapy Centre, managed by Resthaven's Community Programmes Department.
 The program provided hostel-style services to older people living independently in self-care units within the surrounding council area, including three meals daily, assistance with showering, dressing, medical needs, and cleaning.
 Hostel Links supported residents to maintain independence while accessing practical care and social connection within their local community.